discreetlogcontracts/dlcspecs/NumericOutcome.md

-If `R` is the rounding modulus to be used for a given `event_outcome` and the result of function evaluation for that `event_outcome` is `value`, then the amount to be used in the CET output for this party will be the closer of `value - (value % R)` or `value - (value % R) + R`, rounding up in the case of a tie.
+If `R` is the rounding modulus to be used for a given `event_outcome` and the result of function evaluation for that `event_outcome` is `value`, then the amount to be used in the CET output for this party will be the closer of `value - (value % R)` or `value - (value % R) + R`, rounding up in the case of a tie, making sure not to round over the total collateral of the contract.

 #### Reference Implementations